Classifieds design principles for an efficient bicycle drivetrain

 - Lower chain losses compared to 2x system by always using the big(ger) chainring on the crankset, as demonstrated by Friction Facts

 - Next, the radial forces from the chain acting on the hub’s bearings and crank bearings are lower when compared with using a smaller chainring up front to create a similar ratio.
-Thus, in the ‘low gear’ you have less (hub/crank) bearing losses than in a 2x system.
+Thus, in the ‘low gear’ you have less (hub/crank) bearing losses than with a 2x system.

 - Additionally on system level compared with a 1x setup you can now use a straighter chain line when going for the larger sprockets, as the 0.7 ratio creates virtually larger sprocket sizes.
 This also contributes to a higher drivetrain system efficiency.

-At CLASSIFIED we developed specific measuring equipment to be able to measure the total drivetrain system efficiency from crank to wheel with <<1W accuracy.
+At CLASSIFIED we developed specific measuring equipment to be able to measure the total drivetrain system efficiency from crank to wheel with 1W accuracy.
 As the overall system efficiency is the only thing that counts, we have measured the efficiency of the hub including the crank, chain, rear derailleur, wheel load and frame with its specific stiffness.

 During the measurement the output speed was kept constant by controlling the input torque on the crank which is measured.
 In this way it was measured how much input power is needed to ride a certain speed.
 By comparing the required input power in two different settings with the same output speed and similar overall ratio between crank and wheel the loss difference can be accurately measured.